Projects

 With: Erik Dietl (Loughborough U)

 The numerous benefits of trait self-control are well-documented, but the actual exertion of self-control within situations has some major open questions.
-We ran an experience sampling study with the aim of pitting two conflicting assumptions against each other.
+We ran a complex experience-sampling study with the aim of pitting two conflicting assumptions against each other.

 A secondary aim of the project was to test the effects of state mindfulness on self-control within situations.